Best Paint For Outdoor Wood Crafts

 Got a small scale wood craft in the making?
 We recommend Plaid Outdoor which is a great choice for its durability and weather resistance.
 It’s also non toxic, water based and comes in a variety of nice colors.
 And yes, it is the close cousin of the little multipurpose paints I use for my home crafts.

-You can dispense however much you need into a palette and in addition to creating a good base coat on wood you can also have fun with other applications like sponging, stenciling, or other techniques, like creating a distressed look which is very popular today with rustic wood crafts.
+You can dispense however much you need into a palette and in addition to creating a good base coat on wood you can also have fun with other applications like sponging, stenciling, or creating a rustic distressed look.

 How much do you need?
 Consider what you’re planning sizewise….Two ounces to every square foot of surface to coat is recommended.
 With spray cans it varies, but if you shake the can periodically you can control the flow of paint better.